josephsurin/echo360-grabber/README.md

 - I didn't like the idea of using a headless browser for something that should seem achievable with just HTTP requests.
 - I don't want to use an extension as to me, it kind of defeats the purpose of automating the process.
-- Most of these tools facilitate downloading the videos.
-I feel as though it is better to let this task be handled by programs (such as aria2c) that are dedicated to downloading files.
+- Some of these tools facilitate downloading the videos in an attempt to make it as easy and user friendly as possible.
+I feel as though it is better to prioritise simplicity and customisability and therefore I decided it would be better to delegate the downloading task to program(s) dedicated to downloading files (such as aria2c).
 - I wanted to be able to _easily_ specify which lectures to download based on day and time of week.

 #### aria2c is throwing an error when I try to feed it the file :(